forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Part 2 shows the barrier\_destroy function, which destroys the mutex and condition variable (cv) in the barrier\_t structure.
+Part 2 shows the **barrier\_destroy** function, which destroys the mutex and condition variable (cv) in the **barrier\_t** structure.
 If we had allocated any additional resources for the barrier, we would need to release those resources also.

 First check that the barrier appears to be valid, and initialized, by looking at the valid member.
 We don't lock the mutex first, because that will fail, possibly with something nasty like a segmentation fault, if the mutex has been destroyed or hasn't been initialized.
 Because we do not lock the mutex first, the validation check is not entirely reliable, but it is better than nothing, and will only fail to detect some race conditions where one thread attempts to destroy a barrier while another is initializing it, or where two threads attempt to destroy a barrier at nearly the same time.

 If any thread is currently waiting on the barrier, return ebusy.

 At this point, the barrier is "destroyed"-all that's left is cleanup.
 To minimize the chances of confusing errors should another thread try to wait on the barrier before we're done, mark the barrier "not valid" by clearing valid, before changing any other state.
-Then, unlock the mutex, since we cannot destroy it while it :=? locked.
+Then, unlock the mutex, since we cannot destroy it while it is locked.

 Destroy the mutex and condition variable.
 If the mutex destruction fads return the status; otherwise, return the status of the condition variable destruction.
 Or, to put it another way, return an error status if either destruction failed otherwise, return success.